-The Interreg-specific objective 'a better cooperation governance'11 enables Interreg programmes to support actions to enhance the institutional capacity of public authorities and relevant stakeholders involved in managing specific territories and implementing territorial strategies.
+This Interreg-specific objective enables Interreg programmes to support actions to enhance the institutional capacity of public authorities and relevant stakeholders involved in managing specific territories and implementing territorial strategies.

-The choice for the Interreg-specific objective is based on the following considerations:
+The choice for this Interreg-specific objective is based on the following considerations:

 - It reflects the focus of the Interreg Europe programme on the exchange of experiences and capacity building among regional policy actors to improve their capacity for the design, management and implementation of their regional development policies.
 This focus on capacity building fits perfectly the definition of the Interreg-specific objective on governance. - It is in line with the type of results that can be expected from the Interreg Europe programme, which are increased capacities of regional policy actors and improvements in the (implementation of) regional policy instruments. - It does justice to the diversity of regional policy challenges across the European territory.
-Under the umbrella of the Interreg-specific objective, regional policy actors can work together on all policy issues of shared relevance in line with their regional needs, as long as this falls within the thematic scope of cohesion policy. - It offers the programme a certain flexibility to adapt to emerging policy developments again, within the broader thematic scope of cohesion policy.
+Under the umbrella of this Interreg-specific objective, regional policy actors can work together on all policy issues of shared relevance in line with their regional needs, as long as this falls within the scope of cohesion policy. - It offers the programme a certain flexibility to adapt to emerging policy developments again, within the scope of cohesion policy.

-Thematic scope of the programme
+Scope of the programme

-As indicated above, the thematic scope of the Interreg Europe programme, under the umbrella of the Interreg-specific objective, is defined by the policy objectives and specific objectives of cohesion policy12.
-At the same time, the Partner States recognise the need to concentrate programme resources on those policy areas that are most relevant and urgent for regions in Europe.
+As indicated above, the focus on the Interreg-specific objective 'a better cooperation governance' implies that beneficiaries can cooperate on all topics of shared relevance in line with their regional needs, as long as this falls within the scope of cohesion policy.
+From a thematic perspective, this scope is defined by the policy objectives and specific objectives of cohesion policy.
+At the same time, the programme recognises the need to concentrate resources on those policy areas that are most relevant and urgent for regions in Europe.

-To strike a balance between the need to accommodate interregional cooperation on a broad range of policy issues and the need for thematic concentration, the programme will concentrate the largest share of the programme budget (80%) on a selection of 12 specific objectives.
-The remaining 20% of the programme budget can be allocated to the other specific objectives of cohesion policy.
-The allocation is as specified below.
-It may be subject to modifications during the programming period according to the internal rules of procedures defined by the Monitoring Committee.
+To strike a balance between the need to accommodate interregional cooperation on a broad range of topics and the need for thematic concentration, the programme will concentrate the largest share of the programme budget (80%) on thematic areas covered by a selection of specific objectives ('group 1').
+The remaining 20% of the programme budget can be allocated to the thematic areas included in the other specific objectives of cohesion policy ('group 2').